szclsya/sasm/doc/config.md

 fcitx5 (added_by = fcitx5-base)
 fcitx5-qt (added_by = fcitx5-base)
 ```

+There may be variables in package names.
+These can be used to dynamically request packages based on system state.
+Currently, these variables are supported:
++ `KERNEL_VERSION`: version of the current running kernel, can be used to prevent current kernel from being removed.

 You can specify additional attributes inside the pair of round brackets after package name.
 Multiple arguments are separated by `,`.
 Currently these attributes are supported:
 + Version requirements (`>>`, `>=`, `=`, `<<`, `<=`): Indicate what range of version should be installed.
 Multiple requirements are allowed as far as they are not contradictory (for example, `>=2, <=1` will not be accepted).